ANNA News: History

 ANNA journalists were also embedded with Russian-backed separatists fighting the Government of Ukraine since 2014.

 In May 2020, ANNA News was banned from YouTube for violating its terms of service.
 It was revealed that employees of ANNA also worked for Russian propaganda websites NewsFront and SouthFront, and that NewsFront had raised money for ANNA in 2014.
 Both ANNA News and SouthFront support separatist forces in Ukraine.
-In August 2021, president of Ukraine Volodymyr Zelenskyy, based on the decision of the National Security and Defenсe Council, signed a decree "on the application of personal special economic and other restrictive measures" against ANNA News.
+In August 2021, president of Ukraine Volodymyr Zelenskyy, based on the decision of the National Security and Defence Council, signed a decree "on the application of personal special economic and other restrictive measures" against ANNA News.
 The decision ordered the web resources of the news agency to be blocked.

 Content

 According to U.S. intelligence officer T. S. Allen, Pascal Andresen and the Ukrainian magazine Political Life, it is engaged in influence operations and is a propaganda tool.
 According to The Moscow Times newspaper, it has a 'forceful pro-Assad slant.'
 Professor of Arabic language and civilisation Stéphane Valter writes that the way the news agency diffuse their images "clearly indicates a bias in favour of the Syrian regime."

 In June 2014, ANNA News falsely claimed that political advisor Jen Psaki had been fired from the US State Department.
 In the fall of 2014, the agency published a fake photo of several dead people who were allegedly killed by the Ukrainian authorities.